shuaicj/spring-cloud-tutorials/README.md

 # Spring Cloud Tutorials

 Tutorials for learning Spring Cloud.
+Each example shows the basic usage of one component of Spring Cloud.
+See also [shuaicj/spring-cloud-example](https://github.com/shuaicj/spring-cloud-example) for a complete demo.

 #### Compile
 `$ mvn clean package`